Liven up your holidays!

 5

 The vast territory of 27 km² is crossed by the Seine and dominated by a hill where a first village was formed during the High Middle Ages.
-The city developed in the plain over the centuries.

-Seat of a county, Bar-sur-Seine enjoys a certain independence before passing under the domination of the duchy of Burgundy at the beginning of the fifteenth century.
-Fired by the royal armies in 1475, the city paid a heavy price during the Wars of Religion.
+Seat of a county, Bar-sur-Seine enjoyed a certain independence before coming under the domination of the Duchy of Burgundy at the beginning of the 15th century.

-However, known for its fairs from the twelfth century, Bar-sur-Seine found a certain prosperity and if his castle is destroyed, the city will preserve an old heart of high architectural quality.
-To this historical heritage, is added a green environment whose main characteristic is to understand some of the southernmost vineyards of the Champagne appellation.
+However, known for its fairs since the 12th century, Bar-sur-Seine has regained a certain prosperity and if its castle is destroyed, the town will be able to preserve an ancient heart of great architectural quality.

 With nearly 3,200 inhabitants, the city highlights its rich heritage and landscapes.
-It is a must stop near other major sites such as the forest of Orient Lake.

 Geographical information